 ShellCheck – A Free Utility To Find Bugs In Your Shell Scripts

-You just wrote a script and wanted to check if there are any bugs in it, but you don’t know how?
+You are a budding programmer and you just wrote a simple shell script.
+You wanted to check if there are any bugs in it, but you don’t know how?
 No worries!
 Now, you can easily find bugs in your shell scripts using ShellCheck.
-ShellCheck is a static analysis tool for shell scripts.
-It will tell you immediately if there is any errors in your shell scripts instantly.
+It is a static analysis tool for shell scripts.
+ShellCheck will analyze the shell script and will display if there are any errors in your shell scripts instantly.
 It is written in Haskell language and freely distributed under GPLv3.

 ShellCheck will analyze the script and do the following: